 At Adviser Investments, we’ve never felt that brokerage standards were good enough.
-As a registered investment adviser, we are held to the highest standard: That of being a fiduciary.
+As a registered investment adviser, we are held to the highest standard: That of being a fiduciaryA person or organization who manages assets for a third party, and is legally bound to act in the best interests of that third party, putting the third party’s interest before their own..
 We’re always required to put a client’s interests before our own, something we’d do even if it wasn’t prescribed.
 It’s simply the right thing to do.

 All of our CERTIFIED FINANCIAL PLANNERTM professionals are also held to the fiduciary standard as well as the CFP Board’s code of ethics—which we think is to the benefit of our clients.